| Title: | Bayesian Estimation of Extreme Value Mixture Models |

 Estimation of the GGPD is carried out using an adaptive block Metropolis-Hastings algorithm.
 As standard, the user needs to specify the data to use during estimation, the number of iterations of the algorithm, the burn-in period (by default equal to zero) and the thinning interval (by default equal to one).
 To run the algorithm it is also needed the choice of the starting values, the starting values of the proposal variances, and the parameters of the prior distribution.
 If not provided, these are automatically set as follows:

-are chosen as the maximum likelihood estimate of the Gamma distribution over data below the threshold.
+starting values: is chosen by the function ithresh of the threshr package; and are chosen by the fpot function of evd for data over the threshold; and are chosen as the maximum likelihood estimate of the Gamma distribution over data below the threshold.

 variances: variances are chosen as the standard deviation of the normal distribution whose 0.01 quantile is equal to 0.9 times the starting value of the associated parameter.

-prior distributions: the prior distribution for and
+prior distributions: the prior distribution for and is the objective prior

 The prior for the threshold is Normal with mean chosen as for the starting values and the standard deviation is chosen so that the 0.05 quantile of the prior is equal to the median of the data.
-The priors for the parameters
+The priors for the parameters and are Gammas with mean chosen as for the starting values and shapes equal to 0.001 so to give high prior variances.

 The user can also select any of the three inputs above.